 On January 20, 2009, Barack Obama was inaugurated as the 44th President of the United States and America's first African-American president.
 Use these books, activities, and printables to help your students understand this historic occasion.

 - Grades: PreK–K, 1–2, 3–5, 6–8, 9–12

-Introduce your students to President-elect Barack Obama by sharing these biographies for grades K-12.
+Introduce your students to President Barack Obama by sharing these biographies for grades K-12.
 Read more about Obama's journey to the Oval Office, and put his victory in historical context using this "From Slavery to The White House" timeline.
 Then, have your students write a biography about America's first African-American president.

 Check back daily at Scholastic News Online for the latest developments.